 The woman he had been told to call Jane was already seated in the dark booth when he got there.
 She was thin, with gleaming black hair braided behind her head, a long, graceful neck, and bare shoulders that showed no trace of a line in the tan and made him want to believe that she was in the habit of sunbathing naked.
 He felt an unexpected, tearing pain when he looked at her, so he glanced at the stage.
 This was what he was about to lose--not the money or the fancy office or the clean, hot desert air.
 It was the women, ones like her.
 They weren't ever from here, but this was where Pete had always found them.
 It was as though they were the winners of some quiet beauty contest, judged not by a bunch of potbellied Chamber of Commerce types but by the women themselves, before they were even women.
 They seemed to take one look in the mirror and know that the creature looking back at them didn't belong in Biloxi or Minneapolis.

-Thomas Perry won an Edgar Award for The Butcher’s Boy, and Metzger’s Dog was one of the New York Times's Notable Books of the Year.
+New York Times bestselling author Thomas Perry won an Edgar Award for The Butcher’s Boy, and Metzger’s Dog was one of the New York Times’s Notable Books of the Year.
 His other books include The Face-Changers, Shadow Woman, Dance for the Dead, and Vanishing Act.
-He lives in Southern California with his wife and two daughters.
+Thomas Perry died in 2025.
 View titles by Thomas Perry

 About